memgraph/docs/docs/database-functionalities/streams/kafka-streams.md

 ```

 :::warning
-If you're running this in MemgraphLab an arbitrary error might happen.
+If you're running this in Memgraph Lab, an arbitrary error might happen.
 Please ignore it until we resolve the issue.
 :::

 The result should be similar to: